 The helmet shell and EPS layer are designed to take most of the impact shock.
 The shell spreads the shock evenly throughout the helmet, and the EPS layer absorbs the impact.
 The EPS layer is designed to crush under impact.
 When it is compressed afterwards, it does not return to its original shape.
 With this layer crushed, it no longer provides proper protection for subsequent impacts.

 Therefore, if you are in another accident with that same helmet, you could very well be injured if your helmet takes the brunt of the impact.
 It is always suggested to replace your helmet immediately after an impact.
 Always be sure to follow the manufacturer guidelines and recommendations.
+This advice also applies to replacing your motorcycle helmet.

 - Remove the EPS lining from the helmet to check it for signs of damage